loveencounterflow/gaps-and-islands/README.md

 always been.
 Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.
+This line will do nothing and produce no output when the view DDL is referentially sound, but it will cause the SQLite engine to compile a statement and complain with an error if any referenced relation or field is not known at this point in time, which brings SQLite's behavior a bit closer to the way it should have always been.
+Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.
+This line will do nothing and produce no output when the view DDL is referentially sound, but it will cause the SQLite engine to compile a statement and complain with an error if any referenced relation or field is not known at this point in time, which brings SQLite's behavior a bit closer to the way it should have always been.
+Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.
+This line will do nothing and produce no output when the view DDL is referentially sound, but it will cause the SQLite engine to compile a statement and complain with an error if any referenced relation or field is not known at this point in time, which brings SQLite's behavior a bit closer to the way it should have always been.
+Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.
+This line will do nothing and produce no output when the view DDL is referentially sound, but it will cause the SQLite engine to compile a statement and complain with an error if any referenced relation or field is not known at this point in time, which brings SQLite's behavior a bit closer to the way it should have always been.
+Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.
+This line will do nothing and produce no output when the view DDL is referentially sound, but it will cause the SQLite engine to compile a statement and complain with an error if any referenced relation or field is not known at this point in time, which brings SQLite's behavior a bit closer to the way it should have always been.
+Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.
+This line will do nothing and produce no output when the view DDL is referentially sound, but it will cause the SQLite engine to compile a statement and complain with an error if any referenced relation or field is not known at this point in time, which brings SQLite's behavior a bit closer to the way it should have always been.
+Superficial tests have convinced me that tables are scrutinized more closely at creation time so for the time being the 'empty select statement for referential integrity' (ESSFRI) is only useful when applied to views.

 ## The Fastest Inserts in the Universe
+## The Fastest Inserts in the Universe

+**The Dual-Statement + App Code Approach:** A common pattern to do insert rows in an SQLite application is to iterate over the rows of an SQL `select` statement, then process that data in JavaScript because maybe you need additional stuff from outside the database or it's just much easier to process the data in JavaScript than in SQL for the particular case, and then for every resulting row, you call a separate SQL `insert` staement to persist the data.
+**The Dual-Statement + App Code Approach:** A common pattern to do insert rows in an SQLite application is to iterate over the rows of an SQL `select` statement, then process that data in JavaScript because maybe you need additional stuff from outside the database or it's just much easier to process the data in JavaScript than in SQL for the particular case, and then for every resulting row, you call a separate SQL `insert` staement to persist the data.
+**The Dual-Statement + App Code Approach:** A common pattern to do insert rows in an SQLite application is to iterate over the rows of an SQL `select` statement, then process that data in JavaScript because maybe you need additional stuff from outside the database or it's just much easier to process the data in JavaScript than in SQL for the particular case, and then for every resulting row, you call a separate SQL `insert` staement to persist the data.
+**The Dual-Statement + App Code Approach:** A common pattern to do insert rows in an SQLite application is to iterate over the rows of an SQL `select` statement, then process that data in JavaScript because maybe you need additional stuff from outside the database or it's just much easier to process the data in JavaScript than in SQL for the particular case, and then for every resulting row, you call a separate SQL `insert` staement to persist the data.
+**The Dual-Statement + App Code Approach:** A common pattern to do insert rows in an SQLite application is to iterate over the rows of an SQL `select` statement, then process that data in JavaScript because maybe you need additional stuff from outside the database or it's just much easier to process the data in JavaScript than in SQL for the particular case, and then for every resulting row, you call a separate SQL `insert` staement to persist the data.
 **The Dual-Statement + App Code Approach:** A common pattern to do insert rows in an SQLite application is to iterate over the rows of an SQL `select` statement, then process that data in JavaScript because maybe you need additional stuff from outside the database or it's just much easier to process the data in